quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

           1      1       0
         =====  =====  =======

-The sequence of operations above (operands transformation, addition, result transformation) is a more complex, equivalent and harder to understand way to code a XOR.
+The sequence of operations above (operands transformation, addition, result transformation) is a more complex, harder to understand way to code a XOR.
-If you want to make sure that's the transformation is not trivial, post in the comments whether you found the solution of the riddle; and if you did the time it took you.
+If you want to make sure that the transformation is not trivial, post in the comments whether you found the solution of the riddle; and if you did, the time it took you.

-We chose to obfuscate XORs because this operator is very present in cryptography and... because we all get bored sometimes...
+We chose to obfuscate XORs because this operator is very present in cryptography... and because we all get bored sometimes.

 But you shouldn't trust me.
 Taking a look at OpenSSL code base::

     `find $OPENSSL_SRC -name "*.c" -exec grep -cE " \^ " {} \; | awk '{s+=$1} END {print s}'`

 we find around 648 XORs.